 All of that shit is not a good look for any game, but especially not for the follow-up to the games that practically invented the genre in the first place with Street Fighter 2 and then revitalized it with Street Fighter 4 nine years ago.

 None of which changes the fact that I've been playing and enjoying Street Fighter V every week since launch day, playing with both friends and randoms online.
 If I was rating games based on time spent with them, Street Fighter V would be my number 1 game of 2017.
 I think some of this is just particular to my situation.
 I was way into Street Fighter 2 and 3 and also played a little Alpha 3 here and there, but I never got into Street Fighter 4 all that much.
 Fighting games have diversified to the extent that everyone is doing their own thing now.
 If I want the Street Fighter type of gameplay, and I do, then the only place I can get that from a game made this decade is Street Fighter V(And possibly Fighting Layer EX, whenever that game comes out).

 On the other hand, Balrog is just cool now.
-They gave him an amazing-looking boxing robe with torn-off sleeves that's like an improved version of an old Street Fighter 4 alternate costume, and it's a great look for him.
+They gave him an amazing-looking boxing robe with torn-off sleeves, and it's a great look for him.
 Coupled with him having adopted a kid since Street Fighter 4 and acting as a weird dad to him, he's never been more likeable.

 I'm too much of a scrub to accurately assess the systems, but I'll give it a shot.
 Over my months of playing, I've only managed to crawl up from the slums of Rookie all the way to the towering heights of Ultra Bronze.
 But I am having fun all the way!
 I enjoy playing as a good amount of the characters.
 The system changes are nice, with the V-system in particular giving everyone universal, simple button combinations for powerups or unique attacks.